Mentorship program aims to restore first language - The Turtle Island News

 “It’s how we think, how we think about the world, how we see the world, everything.
 Everything is in our language, and you learn that when you start learning to speak, your mindset changes as you learn the Mohawk language, how you process your thoughts, it’s just incredible to watch people in that journey.”

-”Mohawk is the word that was used to name us by the English people,” Morris added.
+”Mohawk is the word that was used to name us by the English people,” Kanerahtokwas added.
 “But we’re not Mohawks, we’re Kanien?keha?ka.”

 TTO’s future goal is to deliver a full-time adult Kanyen’ke:ha immersion program in September 2023.